 State and local governments are currently required to comply with Title VII as amended by the Pregnancy Discrimination Act of 1978 (PDA).
 The PDA has been interpreted by the state and local governments as prohibiting discrimination on the basis of pregnancy, childbirth, or related medical conditions.
-Therefore, complying with this bill will not create any additional burdens for state or local governments.
+Therefore, complying with this bill will not impose any additional burden on state or local government.